JhonnyLi/Scandic/README.md

 4 Describe any additional assumptions you have made about the problem
 ```

+4
-4) Since I can only AddGuestToBooking I made an assuption that I cannot upgrade a customers room and cause of that adding a new guest have to fail if there is not enough room.
+-Since I can only AddGuestToBooking I made an assuption that I cannot upgrade a customers room and cause of that adding a new guest have to fail if there is not enough room.
+- HandleNewGuest should probably have a return value to let the customer/guest know if adding the new guest was successful.
+I left it as void since I don't know how the rest of the system is setup.